nycdb/nycdb/README.md

 Create a pg database if you don't have one setup already: ``` createdb nycdb```

-Rename env.sh.sample to env.sh and modify it according to how postgres is setup. _env.sh_ defines two functions -- excute_sql and execute_sql_cmd -- which simply passes your postgres connection settings to psql and stores a connection string used by python.
+Rename env.sh.sample to env.sh and modify it according to how postgres is setup. _env.sh_ defines two functions -- execute_sql and execute_sql_cmd -- which simply defines two wrapper functions for 'psql', based on how your postgres connection settings.
+It aso stores a connection string in an env variable used by python.

 Example env.sh: